INCATools/ontology-access-kit/docs/implementations/sqldb.rst

 SQL Alchemy ORM Model
 ---------------------

-We use the SQLA Models from the [semantic-sql](https://github.com/incatools/semantic-sql/) project.
+We use the SQLA Models from the `semantic-sql <https://github.com/incatools/semantic-sql>`_ project.

 This is under-the-hood and users of oaklib don't need to know the details.
 However, if you ever need to craft a custom complex query this can provide a useful way to do this.

-.. currentmodule:: oaklib.implementations.sqldb.model
+.. currentmodule:: semsql.sqla.semsql

 .. autoclass:: Statements
 .. autoclass:: Edge
+.. autoclass:: EntailedEdge